Nunn's 33 points propel Heat past Spurs

 DeMar DeRozan scored 30 points to lead the Spurs.
 DeRozan, who shot 12 of 14 from the field, has scored 20 or more points in 12 consecutive games.
 San Antonio's Patty Mills finished with 21 points and converted 5 of 12 3-point attempts.
 The Spurs also got double-figure scoring from LaMarcus Aldridge (12) and Bryn Forbes and Derrick White (11 apiece).

-The Spurs, who missed 10 of their first 11 shots in the fourth, ran off six unanswered points and got to within 94-88 on Patty Mills' 3-pointer ahead of DeRozan's three-point play with 3:04 remaining.
-DeRozan's layup with five seconds remaining capped his 10-point second quarter and tied it 51-51 at halftime.
+The Spurs, who missed 10 of their first 11 shots in the fourth, ran off six unanswered points and got to within 94-88 on Mills' 3-pointer ahead of DeRozan's three-point play with 3:04 remaining.
+DeRozan's layup with five seconds remaining capped his 10-point second quarter and made the score 51-51 at halftime.

 Miami rookie guard Tyler Herro missed the game because of a bruised left knee.
 Herro is averaging 13.4 points per game.
 The Heat and Spurs will play again Sunday at San Antonio.